Medicinal Cannabis: Phytochemistry and Biotechnological Advances

 Dear Colleagues,

-Various forms of cannabis have been employed for their medicinal properties since ancient times.
+Since ancient times, various forms of cannabis have been employed for their medicinal properties.
 Cannabis contains over 500 identified constituents, with cannabinoids representing the most significant class.
 Among these, Δ9-tetrahydrocannabinol (Δ9-THC) and cannabidiol (CBD) are the two primary naturally occurring cannabinoids, exhibiting highly different pharmacological profiles and considerable therapeutic potential.
 Following the discovery of Δ9-THC, the principal psychoactive component of cannabis, research largely focused on Δ9-THC and its derivatives.
 Cannabidiol, a non-psychoactive compound discovered before Δ9-THC, received relatively little attention for many years.
 Recently, however, interest in CBD and CBD-rich cannabis varieties has surged due to their therapeutic promise in treating a range of conditions, including childhood epilepsy (such as Dravet syndrome) and other disorders.

-Despite its long history of medicinal use, cannabis was classified as a Schedule I substance under the Controlled Substances Act, a status it still retains.
-With the enactment of medical marijuana laws in many U.S. states and worldwide, there has been renewed interest in the medicinal value of cannabis, and many cannabis-derived products are now widely available for public use.
+Despite its long history of medicinal use, cannabis was classified as a Schedule I substance under the Controlled Substances Act for many years—a status it still retains.
+However, on December 18, 2025, the President of the United States signed an executive order to ease restrictions on cannabis for legitimate medical use.
+The order will expedite the reclassification of cannabis from a Schedule I to a Schedule III drug.
+In parallel with these federal developments, the enactment of medical marijuana laws in many U.S. states and around the world has renewed interest in the medicinal value of cannabis, and many cannabis-derived products are now widely available for public use.
 Therefore, it is important for growers, processors, and healthcare providers to have a good understanding of this plant, including the production of biomass consistent in secondary metabolites using both traditional and advanced biotechnological methods, its constituents, and the complexity of its chemistry.

 This Special Issue explores the cannabis plant, its chemistry, the biotechnological approaches involved in its propagation and processing, and its evolving role as a recognized botanical drug and/or phytopharmaceutical agent.